fleetdm/fleet/docs/1-Using-Fleet/3-REST-API.md

 ### Run live query by name

-Runs the specified query as a live query on the specified hosts or group of hosts.
+Runs the specified saved query as a live query on the specified targets.
 Returns a new live query campaign.
 Individual hosts must be specified with the host's hostname.
 Groups of hosts are specified by label name.

+After the query has been initiated, [get results via WebSocket](#retrieve-live-query-results-standard-websocket-api).

 `POST /api/v1/fleet/queries/run_by_names`